NASA NE Time Trial

 - TTF – 19.5:1 (Points or Dyno Reclass)

-Class Forms – 2016 Class Forms expires this year and cannot be used for 2017.
-You will be required to turn in a hardcopy of your Class Form, Dyno Reclass Email, and Dyno Results (including the Certification from Dyno Operator) to the TT Director at your first event.
+Class Forms – You will be required to turn in a hardcopy of your Class Form, Dyno Reclass Email, and Dyno Results (including the Certification from Dyno Operator) to the TT Director at your first event.
 TT Class Forms will be stored in a hard folder for 2017 and on (no more online folder).

-Mandatory Meeting – Every Saturday and Sunday morning we have a Mandatory Meeting.
+Mandatory Meeting – Every Saturday and Sunday morning we have a Mandatory Meeting (see Event Schedule for meeting time and location).
+If no location is noted it is near Driver Info area.
 If you miss this meeting you will not be allowed on track until you speak to the TT Director.
 If you are supersizing from a Race Group go to your Race Meeting as TT will be there as well and we will cover common information.
 Please note that this meeting maybe combined with racers to relay important information.

 Annual License – Please renew your annual license ASAP so it is on the books and you receive your hard card prior to your first event.
 If you have a NASA Competition License you can submit this instead.
 At your first event of the year with this region you must have proof of a license.